The Importance of Color-Coordinated Bookcases

 I was on a roll.
 The words were hurtling off my fingertips onto my laptop screen like so many tennis balls sputtering out of a launching machine gone haywire.

-As I wrote, the organizer of my writers’ critique group texted (we’ll call her Beth): “Well ladies, since we’re experiencing a bit of a snowpocalypse I’m eager to hear your thoughts on if we should move the meeting to next week … or build snowmen together.”
+As I hammered away on my writing project, the organizer of my writers’ critique group texted (we’ll call her Beth): “Well ladies, since we’re experiencing a bit of a snowpocalypse I’m eager to hear your thoughts on if we should move the meeting to next week … or build snowmen together.”

-The general consensus of everyone was to reschedule.
+The general consensus of the group was to reschedule.

 Beth: “Being snowed in leaves us without excuse not to write, lol.”
 Which elicited several remarks.